-- (a) Expenses related to the consolidation of noncontrolling interests are excluded because Lazard has no economic interest in such amounts. - (b) Represents changes in fair value of the compensation liability recorded in connection with LFI and other similar deferred incentive compensation awards for which a corresponding equal amount is excluded from operating revenue. - (c) Represents expenses associated with the Enterprise Resource Planning ("ERP") system implementation. - (d) Includes base salaries and benefits of \$695,398, \$648,130 and \$574,566 for 2018, 2017 and 2016, respectively, and cash incentive compensation of \$445,462, \$465,582 and \$398,356 for the respective years. - (e) Deferred incentive compensation awards applicable to the relevant year-end compensation process (e.g., deferred incentive compensation awards granted in 2019, 2018 and 2017 related to the 2018, 2017 and 2016 year-end compensation processes, respectively). - (f) Represents special deferred incentive awards that are granted outside the year-end compensation process, and includes grants to new hires, retention awards and performance units earned under PRSU grants.
+(a) Expenses related to the consolidation of noncontrolling interests are excluded because Lazard has no economic interest in such amounts.

-(g) An estimate, based on historical experience and future expectations, for future forfeitures of the deferred portion of such awards in order to present awarded compensation and benefits expense on a similar basis to that under U.S. GAAP, which also considers estimated forfeitures.
+- (c) Represents expenses associated with the Enterprise Resource Planning ("ERP") system implementation. - (d) Includes base salaries and benefits of \$692,277, \$645,172 and \$573,950 for 2018, 2017 and 2016, respectively, and cash incentive compensation of \$443,426, \$463,322 and \$397,249 for the respective years. - (e) Deferred incentive compensation awards applicable to the relevant year-end compensation process (e.g., deferred incentive compensation awards granted in 2019, 2018 and 2017 related to the 2018, 2017 and 2016 year-end compensation processes, respectively). - (f) Represents special deferred incentive awards that are granted outside the year-end compensation process, and includes grants to new hires, retention awards and performance units earned under PRSU grants. - (g) An estimate, based on historical experience and future expectations, for future forfeitures of the deferred portion of such awards in order to present awarded compensation and benefits expense on a similar basis to that under U.S. GAAP, which also considers estimated forfeitures.